aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 Putting Tatin into this folder has the benefit that it will be available in all suitable versions of Dyalog APL installed on your machine.
 It has the drawback that this is a user-specific folder.

-Tatin requires version 18.0 Unicode or better, therefore the `]TATIN` user commands won't be listed in either earlier versions of Dyalog or in any Classic version.
+Tatin requires version 18.0 Unicode or better, therefore the `]TATIN` user commands won't be listed in earlier versions of Dyalog or in any Classic version.

 ## Initializing Tatin